offbynull/learn/Math/input/input.md

 * `{bm} non-negative` means 0 or positive.
 ```

-The prefix that determines if a integer is positive or negative is referred to as the `{bm} sign`.
+The prefix that determines if a integer is positive or negative is referred to as the `{bm} sign/\b(sign)s?\b/i`.
 All numbers other than 0 have a sign.
 0 represents nothing / no value, which is why it doesn't have a sign -- it's used as a separation point between the positive and negative values.

 ```{note}
 If a number (other than 0) is positive, the + sign is typically left out.
 So, ...